 - Office of Latino Projects - This office is a social and economic justice resource center providing information, data, and policy analysis on the growing Latino population.
 It also focuses on increasing the linguistically and culturally competent social work workforce to meet the unique needs of populations of the Southwest (Dr. David Becerra, Director).

-- Office of Global Social Work - This office was established to foster global connections and international relations by developing and sharing experiences and opportunities, good practices among social work practitioners, scholars, educators and students in a global environment, and provide an opportunity to engage in international collaborations to promote international social work practice, education and research (Dr. Barbara Klimek, Director).
+- Office of Global Social Work - This office was established to foster global connections and international relations by developing and sharing experiences and opportunities, good practices among social work practitioners, scholars, educators and students in a global environment, and provide an opportunity to engage in international collaborations to promote international social work practice, education and research (Dr. David Androff, Director).

 - Office of Offender Diversion and Sentencing Solutions - This office promotes the use of scientific evidence in designing and evaluating sentencing policies and practices for pre-booking and post-booking diversion programs, pre-sentence and post-conviction proceedings, and offender reentry programs for adult and juvenile offenders (Dr. Jose Ashford, Director).